cloudmesh/classes/docs/source/i524/2017/technologies.rst

-     The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API that provides specifications  and remote management for the development of “interoperable tools” :cite:`www-occi`.
+     The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API that provides specifications  and remote management for the development of "interoperable tools" :cite:`www-occi`.
 It supports IaaS, PaaS and SaaS and focuses on integration, portability, interoperability,
      innovation and extensibility.
 It provides a set of documents